General Information: FAQ

 affected by hepatitis B?

 In the United States, over 12 million people have been infected (that’s 1 out of 20 people).
-Almost 100,000 new people are infected with hepatitis B each year.
-An estimated 5,000 Americans die each year from hepatitis B and its complications.
+An estimated 40,000 people will become infected with hepatitis B each year.
+Thousands of Americans die each year from hepatitis B and its complications.

 Why is hepatitis B